-I cannot believe it has been five years since Brother Rick passed away.
+I cannot believe it has been six years since Brother Rick passed away.
 Going to mom’s church is just not the same – he isn’t there.
-This post popped up on my feed today and I wanted to re-share.
+I miss his laugh.
+I miss his sermons.
+I miss his hugs.
+I miss knowing he is there if I need him.
+I miss hearing his voice as Elmer the puppet during the puppet ministry.
 Every day, I still remind myself that Jesus “don’t” make junk.

 Reposted from October 2013: